 Recommendation No. 2: When possible, employers should move workers out of the hazard area when conducting overhead work.

 Recommendation No. 3: When employers hire foreign workers, they should have training materials printed in the native language and provide extensive safety training to ensure understanding.

 Recommendation No. 4: When the presence of high winds occurs, employers should consider postponing high overhead work to eliminate many incidents that could occur.

 Kentucky Injury Prevention and Research Center, "Hispanic Laborer Killed When Struck by Falling Plywood on a Commercial Construction Site" (2014).
 Fatality Case Reports--Construction.
-Paper 2.
+2.